It happened like this … an English family move to France. Part 1. Leaving home.

 He didn’t trouble to mention to me – and perhaps he genuinely didn’t think of it – that there are very strict laws about conveyancing in France and that, what you could at that time do in all freedom in the UK was illegal in France, and carried a prison sentence.

 Catherine Broughton’s book “A Call from France” is a poignant story not just of her move to France but of raising children who grow in to difficult teenagers.
-As well as being a succesful author, Catherine – and Bruce – now own and runs a very popular holiday “domaine” on the coast near La Rochelle.
+As well as being a successful author, Catherine – and Bruce – now own and run a very popular holiday “domaine” on the coast near La Rochelle.